vtemian/configatron/README.md

 Since we want to be performant and keep the memory footprint as low as possible, we'll be using an LRU cache.
 The LRU cache will store a <group_name> as key, and a tuple (<value>, <expiration>) as value.
-We keep the expiration as well since some properties can be used really often and wouldn't be evicted from the LRU, thus making impossible to update them without a full restart.
+We keep the expiration as well since some properties can be used really often and wouldn't be evicted from the LRU, thus making it impossible to update them without a full restart.

 When a client wants to access a group or a property, we'll ask the LRU cache if we have that group.